simonmesfin/GettingAndCleaningData/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Included in the github repository are the following files:
+•	This ReadMe file
+•	tidydata.txt - The outcome data table from the project
+•	Codebook.MD - A listing and description of all the variables in the tidydata.txt file
+•	run_analysis.R - An R script detailing how to reproduce the tidydata.txt file
+To read the tidydata.txt into R, use the following script with the file in your working directory.

+write.table(groupData, "MeanData.txt", row.names = FALSE)